wellsaid-labs/tts-evaluation/ops/README.md

 The TTS workers are deployed via Google Cloud Run, using Cloud Run for Anthos.
 The setup utilizes a GKE cluster as the execution runtime for the Cloud Run services.
-Cloud Run for Anthos is powered by knative; the service in charge of scaling our "serverless" TTS workers.
+Cloud Run for Anthos is powered by Knative; the service in charge of scaling our "serverless" TTS workers.

 ![Visual Architecture Diagram](./architecture_diagram.png)